15 Best Productivity Apps in 2026 You Should Know About

 Cons of using Google Chat:

-The interface gets the job done, but many other apps for productivity and Google Chat alternatives have a more appealing design.
 Moreover, its focus on basic messaging and virtual calls may put off users looking for robust internal communication software.

-Users of the Workspace Business and Enterprise plans can access AI-powered features in Chat to create backgrounds and add studio lighting during meetings.
+What’s new in Google Chat: Users of the Workspace Business and Enterprise plans can access AI-powered features in Chat to create backgrounds and add studio lighting during meetings.

 Available for: Windows, Mac, Linux, ChromeOS, Web, iOS, and Android

-Pricing: Free plan available; Paid plans start at $6 per user per month
+Pricing: Free plan available; paid plans start at $6 per user per month

 Teams could be a top productivity app for current Microsoft 365 users who want a tool that brings together meetings and team chat.